knoppi/puppet-jitsi/README.md

 jitsi::containerized_server::public_url: "https://your.jitsi.domain
 ```

-Not that so far, no testing of the Let's Encrypt Integration have been done.
+Note that so far, no testing of the Let's Encrypt Integration have been done.

 #### Changing web frontend